mclate/env/README.md

 3. Relogin

 Additionally you can create ~/.bin/.hostinfo file which is specific to this host (you can add color definitions there or some specific aliases etc)

+In .hostinfo use DATE_COLOR to change color of the date and HOST_COLOR to change hostname color.